KZ25T/My-Live-Tools/doc/README_en.md

 ### 5.2 Startup Brief usage method

 1. On the USB drive with the system image installed, select any partition to load the resource files of this tool.
-If you are mounting the image using Ventoy, it is recommended to place it in the Ventoy partition, and you shouled not place it in VOTEFI partition.
+If you are mounting the image using Ventoy, you shouled not place it in Ventoy(where place the iso files) or VOTYEFI partition.(Tips: you can reserve some place when install Ventoy by adjusting options, and this place can be used to format as a partitation to place the resource file required by this tool.)
    Requirement: The file system format for this partition is one of vfat (fat32), exfat, ext4, xfs, btrfs, iso9660, or ntfs(usually exfat for USB drives).
 We run `ntfs-3g` when mounting ntfs, other filesystem type are mounted by system call.
 2. Create a directory in this partition called `.live` with an absolute path of `/Some/mount/point/.live/OSNAME`(OSNAME is like `debian` or `kali` and so on)
 3. If you need to use the first function: